arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 --{{0}}--
 When we run this code, we get a new column with the outcomes of our conditional `WHEN`/`THEN` statements in it.
-The data here looks great, we can read immediately that all three Peanut IgE Ab results were positive, two of them strongly positive so.
+The data here looks great, we can read immediately that all three Peanut IgE Ab results were positive, two of them strongly positive.
 But we have this ugly column name, with the entire `CASE` statement.

 --{{1}}--
 We can make that column heading much nicer by telling SQL what we want it to be called.
 At the end of the `CASE` statement, immediately after the word `END`, add `AS interpretation` and run the code again.
-Giving this new column an alias will make it much easier to use and understand.
+Using `AS` to give this new column an alias will make it much easier for us to read and understand.

 {{1}}
 ******